lsu-ddem/DDEM-Main/content/authors/admin/_index.md

 {{< /spoiler >}}

 <br>
-DDEM is currently offered at 17 schools around Louisiana.
-Click the drop down to view the full list.
+DDEM is currently offered at 17 schools across Louisiana.
+Click the dropdown to view the full list.
 <br>
 <br>
 {{< spoiler text="DDEM School List" >}}